Articles in this section

 The data collected by ActivTrak is encrypted in transit and at rest.
 All account information is encrypted during transit and stored in a secure data center hosted by Google Cloud Platform (GCP).
 To learn more about our data privacy and security policies, click here.
 To get details about the data privacy controls within the ActivTrak app, click here

-Computer/User Information
+Computer/User information

 Information collected by the ChromeOS Agent that is not tied to individual user activities.

-Computer Name The name of the computer directly from the machine itself.
+Computer Name The name of the computer, directly from the machine itself.

 Computer Timezone The timezone setting of the local computer.